-This program is for Veterans who need help with activities of daily living.
-This program is also for Veterans who are isolated or their caregiver is experiencing burden.
+The service is for Veterans who need help with activities of daily living.
+Examples include help with bathing, dressing, or fixing meals.
+This is also for Veterans who are isolated or their caregiver is experiencing burden.

-The program is for Veterans who need help with activities of daily living.
-Examples include help with bathing, dressing, fixing meals or medication reminders.
-This program is also for Veterans who are isolated or their caregiver is experiencing burden.
+This service is for Veterans who need skilled services, case management and help with activities of daily living.
+Examples include help with bathing, dressing, or fixing meals.
+This is also for Veterans who are isolated, or their caregiver is experiencing burden.

-The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
+… and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
 Veterans and their loved ones can call 1-800-273-8255 and Press 1, chat online, or send a text message to 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year.
 Support for deaf and hard of hearing individuals is available.